Just Dance (song): Chart performance

 The track debuted at number 34 on the ARIA Singles Chart on July 21, 2008, and moved up to number 17 the next week.
 On September 15, 2008, the track reached the top of the chart.
-"Just Dance" was certified three times platinum by the Australian Recording Industry Association (ARIA) for shipment of 210,000 copies.
+"Just Dance" was certified fourteen times platinum by the Australian Recording Industry Association (ARIA) for sales of 980,000 equivalent units.
 The song was credited as the longest charting single in ARIA history, spending over 81 weeks in the top 100.
 "Just Dance" debuted on the New Zealand charts at number 19, and reached a peak of number three.
-It has been certified platinum by the Recording Industry Association of New Zealand (RIANZ) for shipment of 15,000 copies of the single.
+It has been certified quadruple platinum by Recorded Music NZ (RMNZ) for sales of 120,000 equivalent units.

-In the United Kingdom, "Just Dance" debuted at number three on the UK Singles Chart, on January 4, 2009.
+In the United Kingdom, "Just Dance" debuted at number three on the UK Singles Chart on January 4, 2009.
 It rose to number one the next week with total sales of 65,764 copies, and remained at the top for three weeks.
 Gaga explained her feelings on reaching number-one in the United Kingdom saying, "It's been a long running dream to have a big hit in the UK – my fans there are so sexy and the people are so innovative and free in how they think about pop culture and music.
 I was in my apartment in Los Angeles getting ready to go to dance rehearsal when they called and told me, and I just cried."
-According to the British Phonographic Industry (BPI) the song was certified platinum and in July 2016 it became Gaga's third song to pass one million combined sales in the United Kingdom based on streaming.
-By January 2017, it had been streamed 6.3 million times in the nation according to the Official Charts Company, and by May 2020 the song had sold 968,000 copies.
-The song was declared Gaga's fourth most popular track in the UK by July 2022 having amassed a total of 1.6 millions chart units sold, with 72 million streams.
+According to the British Phonographic Industry (BPI) the song was certified triple platinum, and in July 2016, it became Gaga's third song to pass one million combined sales in the United Kingdom based on streaming.
+By January 2017, it had been streamed 6.3 million times in the nation according to the Official Charts Company, and by May 2020, the song had sold 968,000 copies.
+The song was declared Gaga's fourth most popular track in the UK by July 2025, having amassed a total of 2.1 million chart units sold, with 197 million streams.

-In Ireland, the song debuted at number eleven, and after one week it peaked atop the chart.
-The song also peaked the Dutch Top 40 on February 28, 2009.
-Across Europe, "Just Dance" reached the top ten in Austria, Denmark, Finland, Germany, Norway, Sweden, Switzerland and the top twenty of Belgium (Flanders and Wallonia) and France.
-Worldwide the song has sold over 10 million digital copies.
+In Ireland, the song debuted at number eleven, and after one week, it peaked atop the chart.
+The song also topped the Dutch Top 40 on February 28, 2009.
+Across Europe, "Just Dance" reached the top ten in Austria, Denmark, Finland, Germany, Norway, Sweden, Switzerland, and the top twenty in Belgium (Flanders and Wallonia) and France.
+Worldwide, the song has sold over 10 million digital copies.